matthieugalvez/transcendence/README.md

 site will be accessible on localhost:5173

 (Vite is used for fast dev environment, we can not use it for the backend though as per discord #staff-pedagogy).

+The current project setup is just a basic setup to run the frontend independently using vite as a bundler (no framework).